grazianomita/E-BRS/README.md

 # E-BRS
 E-BRS stands for Ensemble of Boolean Rule Sets.
-It is a binary classifier that uses an ensemble of boolean rule sets to improve predictive performance and interpretability (in terms of number of rules and average number of atoms).
+It is a binary classifier that uses an ensemble of boolean rule sets for interpretable classification.
+A record is predicted to belong to the positive class if there is at least one rule that is true for that record.

 ## Installation
 E-BRS is provided in a python package.
 You can install the package by running: